-Investing activities provided (used) \$1.7 billion, \$34.0 million and (\$2.0) billion during the years ended December 31, 2008, 2007 and 2006, respectively.
-Investing activities consisted primarily of the investments made in real estate securities and loans, net of proceeds from the sale or settlement of investments.
+Investing activities provided (used) \$206.4 million, \$1.7 billion and \$34.0 million during the years ended December 31, 2009, 2008 and 2007, respectively.
+Investing activities consisted primarily of the investments made in real estate securities and loans outside of our CDO financing structures, net of proceeds from the sale or settlement of investments.